stucchio/Homepage/content/has_your_conversion_rate_changed.md

 ![increased variance](/blog_media/2016/has_your_conversion_rate_changed/law_of_large_numbers.png)

-Based on this analysis it's pretty clear no static threshold can be used.
-However, we can use
+Based on this analysis it's pretty clear no static threshold can be used - a tight threshold for the 10,000 visitor time periods would have a huge number of false positives for the 1,000 visitor case.

 This problem can be resolved by a Bayesian timeseries model.